ckeditor/ckeditor5/docs/features/read-only.md

 {@snippet features/read-only-build}

 CKEditor 5 offers an out of the box read-only mode.
-The feature does not require any additional plugin and the editor can be set into a read-only mode using the editor's {@link module:core/editor/editor~Editor#enableReadOnlyMode `Editor#enableReadOnlyMode()`}.
+The feature does not require any additional plugin and the editor can be set into a read-only mode using the editor's {@link module:core/editor/editor~Editor#enableReadOnlyMode `Editor#enableReadOnlyMode()`} method.

 The read-only mode may have several applications.
 It may be used to impose user-based access restriction, where a selected user or a group of users is only allowed to access the content for evaluation purposes but not change it.